SherlockPsy/Life/TOTAL_PLAN.md

 - source = "REBECCA"
 - evidence_text = Rebecca’s speech/action as text

-3.2 The system MAY write nothing.
+3.2 The system MAY write no public blocks.

-3.3 No other block types may be written at this milestone.
+IMPORTANT:
+- Silence (no public blocks written) is valid.
+- "wrote" refers to public blocks written in this response.

 4. Response truth — POST /beat

 Outcome A: Rebecca writes
 - HTTP 200
-- JSON must include:
+- JSON:
   - wrote: true
-  - request_id: string
+  - request_id
   - public_blocks: chronological array containing:
     - exactly one REBECCA block

-Outcome B: Silence
+Outcome B: Silence (no public blocks)
 - HTTP 200
-- JSON must include:
+- JSON:
   - wrote: false
-  - request_id: string
+  - request_id
   - public_blocks: []

 5. Idempotency
 - If request_id repeats, return the exact previously stored response.
-- Perform no new writes.
+- Perform no new writes (public or private).

 6. Forbidden improvisations
 - No system narrator output
 - No director logic
 - No world facts at this milestone
 - No “because time passed, force a response”
-- No summaries as authoritative reality (summaries may exist only as non-authoritative reading aids derived from written text)
+- No summary-as-authority (summaries are permitted by v6 only as non-authoritative reading aids and only when introduced by an explicit milestone/work order)

 ================================================================================
 EXECUTION CANON — MILESTONE 3 — REBECCA DOES NOT WAIT FOR YOU